© Crown copyright 2020

 - people who have had bone marrow or stem cell transplants in the last 6 months, or who are still taking immunosuppression drugs

-People with severe respiratory conditions including all cystic fibrosis, severe asthma and severe COPD.
+- People with severe respiratory conditions including all cystic fibrosis, severe asthma and severe chronic obstructive pulmonary disease (COPD).

-People with rare diseases and inborn errors of metabolism that significantly increase the risk of infections (such as SCID, homozygous sickle cell).
+- People with rare diseases that significantly increase the risk of infections (such as severe combined immunodeficiency (SCID), homozygous sickle cell).

-People on immunosuppression therapies sufficient to significantly increase risk of infection.
+- People on immunosuppression therapies sufficient to significantly increase risk of infection.